Mohammed bin Rashid Space Centre: Team and leadership

-MBRSC is headed by Director General, Yousuf Hamad Al Shaibani, who is responsible for all administrative and space project-related policies.
+MBRSC is headed by Director General Salem Humaid AlMarri, who is responsible for all administrative and space project-related policies.

-The centre's hierarchy is divided into two main sectors: the Scientific and Technical Affairs Sector, and the Administrative and Financial Sector.
+The center's hierarchy is divided into two main sectors: the Scientific and Technical Affairs Sector, and the Administrative and Financial Sector.
 Both the sectors have their own objectives and policies.
 The team's structure follows a hierarchy defined to ensure that all strategic objectives are met with the highest level of excellence.